 Within the multi-layered immigration scheme of the US, even the simplest of immigration requirements can prove difficult to understand.
-Through clear and personalized service, we can simplify the process for those US citizens and green card holders who wish to sponsor their close relatives for immigrant visas.
+Through clear and personalized service, we can simplify the process for those US citizens and green card holders who wish to sponsor their close relatives for a Green Card.

 Employment-based immigration allows for US businesses to draw from a broader pool of talent to find employees that best fit the needs of their business.
 However, employment-based immigration can be complicated, requiring coordination between employer, employee, and several government agencies.
 Failing to submit the proper documentation or fees can significantly delay the process.
 For many businesses, such delays are simply unacceptable.
 We know how to avoid common mistakes and pitfalls that can slow down processing, helping employers and prospective employees get their applications right the first time.

 Consular processing refers to immigrant visa interviews conducted outside the United States at an embassy or consulate.
 The process can be thought of as the second part of a two-part process toward obtaining a green card.
 The first part requires the alien to be a beneficiary of a family-based or employment-based visa petition.
 All beneficiaries of an immigrant petition currently abroad must go through consular processing

 Over 700,000 persons are currently in removal proceedings and only about 14% of those in removal proceedings are represented by an attorney.
 However, represented immigrants in Immigration Court greatly increases the chance for success and likelihood of release from detention.
 In fact, represented immigrants are five times more likely to obtain the relief for which they asked than unrepresented immigrants.
 If you find yourself in removal proceedings, do not take the risk removal by handling your case without legal help.